sirmarcis/DCECProver/README.md

 ## Usage Notes

-Right now, there are only linux and mac binary executables, with windows not being supported.

 * TO COMPILE FROM REPL:
 Open an sbcl instance within the main DCECProver directory and run the command:
 `(load (format NIL "~aloader.lisp" (namestring *default-pathname-defaults*)))`

-The entry point function within shadowprover is: (prove [list of Axioms] [list of conclusions])

 * TO RUN WITHIN LISP:
 To run the converter from within an sbcl instance, make sure converter.lisp (found under the main